-INTERNATIONAL NOTAMS: Any NOTAM intended for distribution to more than one country would be considered an international NOTAM.
-However, a FSS does not have access to all international NOTAMs.
-For our purposes I will limit the definition to international NOTAMs that we at a FSS have access to.
+International NOTAMs: Any NOTAM intended for distribution to more than one country would be considered an international NOTAM.
+However, an FSS does not have access to all international NOTAMs.
+For our purposes I will limit the definition to international NOTAMs that we at an FSS have access to.
 This would include NOTAMs stored in ICAO format in the United States NOTAM System (USNS) or published in the International NOTAMs section of the NTAP.
-The USNS stores international NOTAMS separately from domestic NOTAMs, but only for selected locations both inside and outside the United States.
+The USNS stores international NOTAMs separately from domestic NOTAMs, but only for selected locations both inside and outside the United States.
 These NOTAMs are not included in a standard weather briefing unless specifically requested.

 NOTAM (D): A NOTAM given (in addition to local dissemination) distant dissemination beyond the area of responsibility of the Flight Service Station.
 This type of NOTAM now includes (U) NOTAMs and (O) NOTAMs.
 (U) NOTAMs are unverified NOTAMs which are those that are received from a source other than airport management and have not yet been confirmed by management personnel.
 This is allowed only at those airports where airport management has authorized it by Letter of Agreement.
 (O) NOTAMs are other aeronautical information which does not meet NOTAM criteria but may be beneficial to aircraft operations.